reaktor/trellol/README.md

 ## LICENSE

-This program is licensed under ??? license
+This program is licensed under the [MIT License](http://opensource.org/licenses/MIT).